The History of the Choir

 Over the past years the choir has enjoyed many competition successes throughout the country, the most notable being three times winners of the Welsh National Eisteddfod in 1923, 1925 and 1933.
 This set what is believed to be a record of which the choir is still justly proud, in that no other English choir has won the Welsh National three times.
 It is alleged that following these successes, entry to this competition was limited to Welsh choirs only!

-Together with all the competitions entered, hundreds of concerts have been given throughout the country where many thousands of pounds have been raised for various charities, including concerts in Eastbourne, Sandown & Shanklin on the Isle of Wight, Scarborough and Weymouth.
+Together with all the competitions entered, hundreds of concerts have been given throughout the country where many thousands of pounds have been raised for various charities, including concerts in Eastbourne, Sandown & Shanklin on the Isle of Wight, Scarborough, Weymouth, Blackpool, Torquay and Bournemouth to name but a few.

-The Choir are members of The National Association of Choirs and also The English Association of Male Voice Choirs
+The Choir is a member of both The National Association of Choirs and The English Association of Male Voice Choirs and is also proud to be a Corporate Member of the Rotary Club of The Wrekin.